asteria93/optc-farmbot/README.md

 # OPTC Farming Bot

 A comprehensive web-based bot for automating One Piece Treasure Cruise (OPTC) gameplay, including account creation, event farming, story mode progression, and mission completion.
+The Bot will be availeble soon. you can contact me on discord if you can give me github pro or for other questions :marshall.d.la.triche

 ## Features